codeready-toolchain/tarsy-bot/DEPLOYMENT.md

 # Required - no default available
 SECURITY_SERVER_TOKEN=your_secret_token_here

-# Optional - has built-in default of ~/.kube/config
+# Optional - has built-in default (expands to absolute path like /home/user/.kube/config)
+# Always use absolute paths - tilde expansion only works for built-in defaults
 KUBECONFIG=/custom/path/to/kubeconfig
 ```